internetarchive/fatcat/guide/src/entity_container.md

 - `suspended`: publication has stopped, but may continue in the future
 - `discontinued`: publication has permanently ceased
-- `vanished`: publication has stopped, and public traces have vanished (eg, publisher website has disapeared with no notice)
+- `vanished`: publication has stopped, and public traces have vanished (eg, publisher website has disappeared with no notice)
 - `never`: no works were ever published under this container
 - `one-time`: releases were all published as a one-time even. for example, a single instance of a conference, or a fixed-size book series